 What is coronary artery disease?
 Who is at risk, and how can it be prevented?
 Here’s what you need to know about this form of heart disease.

 Heart disease is one of the deadliest diseases out there.
-Globally, it is responsible for over 15 million deaths each year according to the World Health Organization.
-In the United States alone, heart disease kills over 600,000 people annually.
+Globally, it is responsible for about 18 million deaths each year according to the World Health Organization.
+In the United States alone, heart disease kills about 700,000 people annually.
 It is a leading cause of death for both men and women.

 There are many types of heart disease, but one of the most common is coronary artery disease.
 The Centers for Disease Control and Prevention reports that it is the single most common form of heart disease in the U.S., killing nearly 400,000 people each year.